-Importantly, Hull City owner Dr Assem Allam generously donated £6m to the Trust to design and build the Allam Diabetes Centre.
+Importantly, Hull City owner Dr Allam generously donated £6m to design and build the Allam Diabetes Centre.
 Particularly, the Centre will care for and treat patients with diabetes and metabolic bone diseases.
 Moreover, these facilities will bring greater longevity to people’s lives.
 Not only, they will improve recruitment to Hull’s hospitals and generate investment.

-From the outset, ACA sought to develop a people-focused design with a welcoming environment and a de-institutionalised feel.
-Therefore, to create the best healing environment for service-users, and working areas for staff, the chosen form and materials needed to:
+Primarily, ACA sought to develop a people-focused design with a welcoming environment and a de-institutionalised feel.
+Therefore, to create the best healing environment for patients and working areas for staff, the form and materials:

 - Complement the white cladding of the adjacent Women and Children Hospital.

-Firstly, the glazed entrance and atrium is the main feature to create welcoming embrace for the users approaching the building.
+Firstly, the stunning glazed entrance and atrium creates a welcoming embrace for the users approaching the building.
 In addition, the design of the two towers maximises light, views, and ventilation control.
 Inspiration for the building’s organic plan came from the anatomy of the major organs affected by diabetes.
 Thus, it is wrapped in a skin of porcelain cladding, a metaphoric protection for the organs and the building.
 Moreover, the colour mirrors the white colour of the monolithic Women and Children Hospital with an alternative design geometry.

 Secondly, the selection of materials achieve a contemporary feel yet introduce an innovative take to express the building’s form.
 The structure will be constructed using a metsec structural system with elevations wrapped by rainscreen cladding and curtain walls.